-I have sat down in front of my computer a dozen times over the past week, trying to come up with a new angle to write about 1980’s The Shining.
-It is impossible.
-This film has been written about, analyzed and over-analyzed (see the documentary Room 237, and you will agree) to the point that everything that has needed to be said about the film has already been said.
-There are 6,000 articles about The Shining from writers much more talented than myself that can be accessed on the internet at any given time.
+I have sat myself down in front of my computer a dozen times over the past week, trying to come up with a new angle to write about 1980’s The Shining.
+It’s impossible.
+This film has been written about, analyzed, and over-analyzed (see the documentary Room 237, and you’ll agree) to the point that everything that has needed to be said about the film has already been said.
+There are 6,000 articles about The Shining from writers much more talented than me that can be accessed on the internet at any given time.

-We all know that Stephen King famously hates Kubrick’s adaptation of the story and that he has gone on record dozens of times since 1980 to let us know exactly why.
-His latest book, The Outsider, even has a small dig at the film, introducing a character who is watching Paths of Glory because it is “better than The Shining“.
+We all know that Stephen King famously hates Kubrick’s adaptation of the story, and that he has gone on record dozens of times since 1980 to let us know exactly why.
+His latest book, The Outsider, even has a small dig at the film, introducing a character who is watching Paths of Glory because it’s “better than The Shining“.

-I think we can all agree that The Shining is the most technically proficient, beautiful and frightening adaptation of a Stephen King work of fiction, so why has he held on to these disgruntled feelings for so long?
-Let’s take a look at three of his biggest issues with the film adaptation of his story and try to see if King’s version, or Kubrick’s, resulted in the better story.
+I think we can all agree that The Shining is the most technically proficient, beautiful and frightening adaptation of a Stephen King work of fiction.
+So why has he held on to these disgruntled feelings for so long?
+Let’s take a look at three of his biggest issues with this film adaptation and see if King’s version, or Kubrick’s, resulted in the better story.

 #1- “Jack was crazy from the first scene.”

-In an interview with Rolling Stone from 2014, King went on a short rant about why he disliked the film version of The Shining.
+In an interview with Rolling Stone from 2014, King went on a short rant about why he disliked Kubrick’s version of The Shining.
 In it, he states:

 In the book, there’s an actual arc where you see this guy, Jack Torrance, trying to be good, and little by little he moves over to this place where he’s crazy.
 And as far as I was concerned, when I saw the movie, Jack was crazy from the first scene.
 I had to keep my mouth shut at the time.
 It was a screening, and Nicholson was there.
 But I’m thinking to myself the minute he’s on the screen, ‘Oh, I know this guy.
 I’ve seen him in five motorcycle movies, where Jack Nicholson played the same part.’

 It has been noted several times that the character of John Daniel Torrance (Jack in the film) is King’s most autobiographical creation.
-He is a schoolteacher (check), a writer (double-check) who has a drinking problem (triple-check) and is genuinely afraid that his vices will cause him to harm his family (quadruple-check).
-I can understand the anger King has about the change in motivation for the character.
-The book follows this man’s decent into madness at the hands of the Overlook Hotel, it’s demons and ghosts worming their way into his mind and forcing him to try to hurt his family.
-The film, on the other hand, does not explicitly state that the ghosts of the Overlook are having any effect on Jack at all.
+He’s a schoolteacher (check), a writer (double-check) who has a drinking problem (triple-check) and is genuinely afraid that his vices will cause him to harm his family (quadruple-check).
+I completely understand King’s anger about the change in motivation for the character.
+The book follows this man’s decent into madness at the hands of the Overlook Hotel, with it’s demons and ghosts worming their way into his mind and forcing him to try to hurt his family.
+The film, on the other hand, doesn’t explicitly state that the ghosts of the Overlook are having any effect on Jack at all.
 Instead, it seems like Jack began his mental disintegration long before accepting the caretaker position.

 You can see from the short conversation between Jack, Wendy and Danny in their tiny yellow Volkswagon that he is not necessarily fond of his family situation.
 He resents them for dragging him down and stifling his creative process.
-Writer’s block rules the world around him, and it is their fault that he has it.
-He hurt little Danny once, in a drunken rage.
-Instead of showing any true remorse for having hurt his son, in the film, Jack blames it all on the boy for throwing his papers around the room.
+Writer’s block rules the world around him, and it’s their fault that he has it.
+He hurt little Danny once, in a drunken rage, and instead of showing any true remorse for having hurt his son, Jack blames it all on the boy for throwing his papers around the room.
 He doesn’t blame himself or take any responsibility for it, instead claiming that it was a “Momentary loss of muscular coordination” (which, I admit, will probably be the title of my memoir).
-To please Wendy and to keep the family together, he vows that he will never take another drink, forcing him onto a wagon that he never wanted to be on and into this state of mental block.
-This planted a seed of hatred for the two of them deep within his mind that the isolation and continued sobriety of the Overlook fed until it bloomed into the hallucinations and rage we see at the end of the film.
+To please Wendy and to keep the family together, he vows that he will never take another drink, forcing him onto a wagon that he never wanted to be on, and therefore into his perceived state of mental block.
+This planted a seed of resentment for the two of them deep within his mind that the isolation and continued sobriety of the Overlook fed until it bloomed into the hallucinations and rage we see at the end of the film.

 King wanted his character to be the victim of an evil force so that we could all see ourselves in his shoes.
-He wanted Torrance to be a good man, trying to be good and do good for his family that is swayed by the spirits that want his son’s psychic energies and powers.
-In the book, John has a moment of clarity during his rampage through the halls of the lodge, telling Danny that he loves him and to run.
-This obviously did not translate to the film version.
+He wanted Torrance to be a good man, trying to be good and do good for his family, that is swayed by the spirits of the hotel.
+In the book, John has a moment of clarity during his rampage through the halls of the lodge, telling Danny that he loves him, and to run.
+This didn’t translate to the film version.
 There is no moment of humanity peeking through the curtain of red madness.
 Jack has transitioned into a grunting maniac, and there is no coming back from it.

 So, which has the greater effect?
-I believe that Kubrick’s version is a much more impactful iteration of the John/Jack character.
+I believe Kubrick’s version is a much more impactful iteration of the John/Jack character.
 The moment of clarity John has in the novel suggests more of a “possession” rather than a true break in psyche.
-This does not make me see myself in his shoes, like King wanted.
+This doesn’t make me see myself in his shoes, like King wanted.
 As time goes on, I see Jack as a more realistic character, a man who loses his mind and tries to kill his family.
 Possession takes the blame away from John in the novel.
 It’s not his fault, it’s the hotel that is doing it.
 Also, there is more finality to Kubrick’s version of the character.
-A possession can be beaten, it can be avoided, but madness cannot.
-You cannot stop the train of psychosis once it has left the track when you are 25 miles deep in the snow-blocked mountains.
+A possession can be beaten, but madness coupled with isolation, cannot.
+You can’t stop the train of psychosis once it has left the track and you’re 25 miles deep in the snow-blocked mountains.
 So, when it comes to the difference in central motivations for John/Jack, I have to side with Kubrick.
 The film’s version of the character is more believable, understandable, and downright terrifying.

 #2- Wendy’s Role